atri-biostats/biomarkers-neuro-disorders/README.md

 # Biomarkers for Neurodegenerative Disorders

-This repository hosts the course materials for the biostatistics module of the [Biomarkers for Neurodegenerative Disorders](https://biomarker-course.org/) course in Gothenburg, Sweden, May 20 to 24 2024.
+This repository hosts the course materials for the biostatistics module of the [Biomarkers for Neurodegenerative Disorders](https://biomarker-course.org/) course in London, UK, May 12 to 16 2025.

 Statistical and visualization techniques will be demonstrated using [R](https://www.r-project.org/) applied to data from the [Alzheimer's Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/).
 If you would like to execute the R code on your own machine, you should [apply for access](http://adni.loni.usc.edu/data-samples/access-data/) to ADNI and [download and install the ADNIMERGE R package](https://adni.loni.usc.edu/wp-content/uploads/2012/08/instruction-ADNIMERGE-packages.pdf).